 This hands-on family-friendly museum lets you explore the inside of a much larger-than-life human body to learn about organs.
 Walk through a 10-foot-high brain or a 12-foot-high beating heart!
 Interactive kiosks and videos make learning about the human body more exciting than one could imagine!

 25. The Play Space

 Without a doubt, this is THE place to bring the kids for fun indoor activities on a rainy day in Houston.
 With 16,000 square feet on the ground and three levels, this is the largest indoor play space in Texas.
 This oversized playground has endless tunnels and 20-foot slides, ball blaster arenas, obstacles plus arcade games!
 The Play Space even has special monitored sections for toddlers and infants.

 The Midtown Arts & Theater Center Houston (MATCH) hosts performances of every kind.
 While most of the programming is for adults, young adults, and teens, the in-house Main Street Theater puts on shows that are perfect for children.
 Past shows have included Cinderella, Charlotte's Web, and The Cat in the Hat.

 Houston’s Astros play at Minute Maid Park which has a retractable roof, which means that when rain is in the forecast, the game can go on!
-Temperatures inside the closed-roof baseball park With family value deals and promos, seeing an Astros baseball game is one of the best fun indoor activities in Houston for you and the kids.
+With value deals and promos, seeing an Astros baseball game is one of the best ideas if you are planning a work party or corporate event in Houston.